PIRATES BASEBALL CARDS

 In the postwar 50s, the Pirates farm system produced legendary players Ralph Kiner, Bobby Shantz, Fred Haney, and Vern Law who all gained wide recognition through ubiquitous issues by Bowman, Topps, and Blue-Backs among others of the 1950s Golden Age of baseball cards.
 Kiner’s 1952 Topps card in particular is coveted by collectors as one of the most aesthetically appealing and highest graded of its era.

-Read also: GARY CARTER BASEBALL CARDS
+Read also: BEST BASEBALL CARDS FROM THE 60s

 The 1960 Topps set cemented the new standard design and size for modern baseball cards and included rookie cards for Pirates stars like Bill Mazeroski, Dick Groat, and Bob Friend.
 This pivotal decade also saw highly collectible cards issued of stars like Mazeroski, Grove, Don Hoak, and Roberto Clemente through Fleer, Post, and other emerging competitors to Topps.
 Clemente, who spent his entire Hall of Fame career with Pittsburgh from 1955 until his tragic death in 1972, has several iconic cards from the 1960s among the most collectible in the hobby.